-Think carefully before you cut back or stop paying essential bills such as utility bills, Council Tax (or Rates) and insurance.
+Think carefully before you cut back or stop paying essential bills such as utility bills, Council Tax (or Rates in Northern Ireland) and insurance.

-- Utility bills You may be able to switch to a cheaper energy supplier. - Insurance With home insurance and life insurance, it's important to weigh up whether spending a small amount on the premium is better than the risk of not being able to repair your home or replace your possessions if anything happens. - See more about the options for potential savings at moneyadviceservice.org.uk/ mymoney
+- Utility bills Keep a regular eye on energy deals and be ready to switch if prices start to come down. - Insurance With home insurance and life insurance, it's important to weigh up whether spending a small amount on the premium is better than the risk of not being able to repair your home or replace your possessions if anything happens.